Songfacts®: You can leave comments about the song at the bottom of the page.

 This was one of the first "New Wave" hits of the '80s.
 Other British bands like The Pet Shop Boys, New Order, and Bananarama had success with the synthesizer sound that was catching on in the US.

-This was The Psychedelic Furs' biggest hit in England.
+This was The Psychedelic Furs biggest hit in the UK.
 In the US, their only Top 40 was "Heartbreak Beat," which hit #26 that year.